Breakthrough Party

-The Breakthrough Party is a minor political party in the United Kingdom.
-The party describes itself as a "new home for those determined to disrupt the failed status quo and build an alternative: a society that uses its considerable wealth to provide dignity, security and justice for all".
-The party's constitution declares it to be a democratic socialist party.
+The Breakthrough Party was a minor political party in the United Kingdom.
+The party described itself as a "new home for those determined to disrupt the failed status quo and build an alternative: a society that uses its considerable wealth to provide dignity, security and justice for all".
+The party's constitution declared it to be a democratic socialist party.
 It was registered with the Electoral Commission in January 2021.
+In December 2023, the party announced that it will be dissolving and merging into Transform.
+Despite this, it is still registered As of August 2025.

 History

 The Breakthrough Party was founded in 2021 by Alex Mays, a former member of the Labour Party, in response to the 2020 Labour Party leadership election.

 On 20 January 2022, it was announced that a "memorandum of understanding" had been agreed between Breakthrough, the Northern Independence Party, the Trade Unionist and Socialist Coalition and Left Unity under the name Peoples Alliance of The Left (PAL) and organised by former Labour MP Thelma Walker.
 This alliance will work together on a future electoral strategy.
 On 29 January 2022, PAL came out in support of Dave Nellist's candidacy in the 2022 Birmingham Erdington by election.